Data-to-text Generation by Splicing Together Nearest Neighbors: Background and Notation

-In terms of supervision, we will assume we have access to a dataset, which pairs an input $x$ with a \textit{true} corresponding reference text $y_{1:T_x} \nicein \mcV^{T_x}$ consisting of $T_x$ tokens.
+For supervision, we will assume we have access to a dataset, which pairs an input $x$ with a \textit{true} corresponding reference text $y_{1:T_x} \nicein \mcV^{T_x}$ consisting of $T_x$ tokens.
 Since we are interested in nearest neighbor-based generation, we will also assume that along with each input $x$ we have a set $\mcN \niceeq \neset$ of $N$ neighbor sequences, with each $\nu^{(n)}_t \nicein \mcV$.
 We will be interested in learning to form $y_{1:T_x}$ from its corresponding $x$ and neighbor set $\mcN$ in a way that will be made more precise below.
 We note that finding an appropriate set of neighbor sequences to allow for successful generation with respect to an input $x$ is an interesting and challenging problem (see, e.g., \citet{hashimoto2018retrieve}), but for the purposes of our exposition we will assume these neighbor sequences are easy to obtain given only $x$ (and without knowledge of $y$).
+We give the details of our simple retrieval approach in Section~\ref{sec:experiments}.